gsrinivas37/Traffic_Sign_Classifier/writeup_template.md

 ##Writeup Template

-###You can use this file as a template for your writeup if you want to submit it as a markdown
+###You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.

 ---

 **Build a Traffic Sign Recognition Project**